aaripurna/te_bot/README.md

 For more detailed information about rack please visit [Rack Repository](https://github.com/rack/rack).

 Now, our `MyWebhookApp` class is ready to handle some commands from telegram bot which are `/start` and `/today`.
 The command aslo support argument that will be passed in the instance method `params`.
 To pass arguments, we can simply type `/today city:Jakarta limit:10`.
 The argument will be parsed as a Hash with string key => `{"city" => "Jakarta", "limit" => "10"}`.
-While the parameter `conn` is the message object which contains the full message including the chat_id to repy to.

 To add a default handler for non existing command we can use the `#default_command` macro.